kpeu3i/symdock/README.md

         $ ./build.sh

-5. Put your Symfony application into `symfony` folder or run `install.sh` script:
+5. Put your Symfony application into `symfony` folder or run `symfony.sh` script:

-        $ ./install.sh
+        $ ./symfony.sh

 You are done!
 Your project is available at http://127.0.0.1:8080 (for OS X, check your ip `docker-machine ip dev`).